HMA Review: Quick Expert Summary

 HMA VPN recommends enabling the kill switch to avoid traffic leaks when you use IP Shuffle — this is because you’re actually disconnected from the VPN for a few seconds when HMA VPN changes your IP.

-Overall, HMA VPN’s IP Shuffle feature changes your VPN IP at specific intervals, making it very difficult for someone to monitor it.
+Overall, HMA VPN’s IP Shuffle feature is great — it changes your VPN IP at specific intervals, making it very difficult for someone to monitor it.

 HMA VPN’s IP Refresh gives you a new VPN IP address with 1 click — without having to disconnect and then reconnect to the VPN server.
 IP Refresh is available on iOS, Android, Windows, and macOS.

 VyprVPN has a similar feature — its proprietary Chameleon protocol automatically refreshes your IP during the VPN session.
-But it works better because it can access most streaming sites (except Disney+).
+But it works better because when I tested it with an IP checker tool, it constantly showed a different IP address.

 Overall, HMA VPN’s IP Refresh feature is very convenient, but it’s not very good.